Table tennis rubber: OX vs. Sponge

+The "frictionless" ban

+In the early 2000s, several manufacturers produced "frictionless" long pips.
+These rubbers featured a hard, glass-like coating with near-zero friction, allowing for nearly 100% spin preservation and unpredictable "wobble" effects with minimal player effort.

+Following concerns that these rubbers reduced the game's reliance on player skill, the International Table Tennis Federation (ITTF) implemented a mandatory minimum friction level for all approved rubbers.
+Effective July 1, 2008, all racket coverings must maintain a minimum coefficient of friction of 25 mN.
+This ruling effectively banned frictionless pips, requiring modern long-pips players to use more active techniques to generate significant spin reversal.
+The use of "treated" pips—rubbers chemically or thermally altered to reduce friction—remains strictly prohibited in sanctioned competition.

 Antispin

 Antispin rubber is a defensive rubber with a smooth surface and very soft sponge.
 Due to the soft sponge, this rubber dampens the speed of the ball and returns the ball at a low speed.
 It is usually used by defensive players on one side of their racket only.
 Unlike inverted rubber, it does not grip the ball, so opponents' balls are returned with little spin.
 However, against heavy spin, antispin rubber will return the ball with an opposite spin, similar to long pips.

 Other rubbers

 Medium pips

 Medium pips rubber is a mainly offensive rubber with pips out like the long and short pips rubber.
 It is more attack-oriented and has less spin than the long pips rubber, but is not as offensive as the short pips rubber.

+Hardbat (Short pips OX)

+Hardbat refers to a classic style of table tennis that uses paddles covered only with short-pips rubber and no sponge layer (OX).
+This was the standard equipment used during the "Classic Age" of table tennis in the 1930s and 1940s before the invention of sandwich (sponge) rubber.

+Unlike modern inverted or sponge-backed pips, hardbat rubber offers very little spin and speed.
+The lack of sponge means the ball spends less time on the paddle, resulting in a "pop" sound upon impact and a very direct, straight forward trajectory.
+In modern competition, hardbat is often played in specialized "classic" tournaments where all players use identical or regulated non-sponge equipment to emphasize tactical placement and endurance over raw power and heavy topspin.